TeamRedDragon/RedDragon-API/README.md

 **You don't need to download or install this API.
 It will be automatically shipped with any release of our mods.**

-If you're a mod developer, you are allowed and encouraged to use this API though.
+If you're a mod developer, you are allowed and encouraged to use this API.
 It provides some low-level features we abstracted away from out content-focussed mods during development.
 That includes:
 * Easily adding new blocks, items and fluids
 * Utils methods for easy fluid setup
 * Framework for self-drying fluid blocks